w0ltage/HeaderCookieOptimizer/README.md

 ## How to Use

-1. Configure Jython in Burp Suite to run Python extensions.
+1. Build the extension JAR (see Installation section below for details).
-2. Install the `header-cookie-optimizer.py` extension file (see Installation section below).
+2. Load the compiled JAR as a Java extension in Burp Suite.
 3. Navigate to the **Repeater** tool in Burp Suite.
 4. Select a request you want to optimize.
 5. Right-click in the request editor pane.